cloudfoundry/cloud_controller_ng/docs/v3/source/includes/upgrade_guide/conceptual_changes/_app_sub_resources.md

 Here are some examples of implications for clients:

 1. The app resource contains much less information about the application as a whole
-2. An application can have multiple processes, each with their own start command, scale, and stats
+2. An application can have multiple processes, each with their own start command.
+The processes can be scaled independently, and stats be retrieved independently.
 3. An application might not be running with its most recent package or droplet